Urobotos/Sandworm/README.md

 bound_service: klipper              # Ensures Klipper service starts/restarts with power toggle
 ```
 **For Sandworm, user ON-OFF printer management:**
 The printer power ON-OFF itself is controlled via the Mainsail interface.
-The included **Auto Power Off** macro serves as a safe temperature shutdown of the printer at the end of printing, It is controlled using two macro buttons: `ACTIVATE_POWER_OFF` and `DEACTIVATE_POWER_OFF` during printing, or by direct writing `ACTIVATE_POWER_OFF` in end_gcode.
+The included **Auto Power Off** macro serves as a safe temperature shutdown of the printer at the end of printing, It is controlled using two macro buttons: `ACTIVATE_POWER_OFF` and `DEACTIVATE_POWER_OFF` during printing, or by direct writing `ACTIVATE_POWER_OFF` in end_gcode <br>
+(The power off buttons will be set up later in this guide, along with the other macro buttons).

 <br>